-

 5. Storage conditions of Mexidol®

-Do not use the drug after the expiration date (shelf life) indicated on the packaging.
-The expiration date is the last day of the specified month.
+Do not use this medication after the expiration date (storage date) printed on the packaging.
+The expiration date is the last day of the month.

-Store the drug in a place protected from light at a temperature not exceeding 25°C.
+Store this medication in a dark place at a temperature not exceeding 25°C.

-Do not dispose of the drug down the drain.
-Consult a pharmacist on how to properly dispose of drug that is no longer needed.
+Do not dispose of this medication via wastewater.
+Ask your pharmacist how to dispose of medications you no longer need.
 These measures will help protect the environment.

 6. Package contents and other information

-The active ingredient is ethylmethylhydroxypyridine succinate.
-1 mL of the solution contains 50 mg of ethylmethylhydroxypyridine succinate.
-5 mL vial contains 250 mg of ethylmethylhydroxypyridine succinate.
+the active ingredient ethylmethylhydroxypyridine succinate.
+Each 1 ml of solution contains 50 mg of ethylmethylhydroxypyridine succinate.
+Each 5 ml ampoule contains 250 mg of ethylmethylhydroxypyridine succinate.

 Not all sizes of packages can be available for implementation.